Abdullah296/Edge-Detection/README.md

 # Image-Detection
+code Edge detection Algorithm in Python and Matlab.
-Sobel, kernel image Detection in Python and Matlab
+Sobel, canny , prewitt image Detection in Python and Matlab